chapel-lang/chapel/doc/release/technotes/README.local.rst

 The 'local' statement
 =====================

-This README describes the 'local' statement in the Chapel language.
+This README describes the ``local`` statement in the Chapel language.
 Its definition and implementation is an area of ongoing work and it should be used with caution.